Adam Haseley Player Props: White Sox vs. Rays

 |Games w/1+ RBI

-- The Rays pitching staff was 12th in MLB last season with a collective 8.7 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.

-- The Rays had the fourth-ranked team ERA among all league pitching staffs (3.41).
+- The Rays have the first-ranked team ERA across all league pitching staffs (2.81).

-- Rays pitchers combined to give up 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- The Rays allow the first-fewest home runs in baseball (17 total, 0.6 per game).

-- Faucher makes the start for the Rays, his fourth of the season.
-He is 0-1 with a 5.68 ERA and 10 strikeouts through 12 2/3 innings pitched.
+- The Rays will send Rasmussen (3-2) to the mound for his sixth start of the season.
+He is 3-2 with a 3.33 ERA and 31 strikeouts through 27 2/3 innings pitched.

-- The right-hander's most recent appearance came on Wednesday against the Houston Astros, when he tossed two innings, surrendering one earned run while giving up just one hit.
+- In his last outing on Tuesday against the Houston Astros, the right-hander threw 4 2/3 innings, allowing five earned runs while surrendering nine hits.

-- The 27-year-old has amassed an ERA of 5.68, with 7.1 strikeouts per nine innings, in seven games this season.
-Opponents are batting .288 against him.
+- In five games this season, the 27-year-old has amassed a 3.33 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.